Ring Asymmetry and Spin in M87*: Measuring Asymmetry

 \subsection{EHT observations}

-VLBI (very-long-baseline interferometry) arrays such as the EHT sample the $(u,v)$, or Fourier, domain.
+Very-long-baseline interferometry (VLBI) arrays such as the EHT sample the $(u,v)$, or Fourier, domain.
 The sampling is based on the coverage of their baselines projected onto the sky.
 To measure ring asymmetry with $(u,v)$ data, we fit a parameterized $m$-ring model using the Comrade package for Bayesian modeling of VLBI observations \citep{tiede_comrade_2022}.
-We demonstrate consistency with asymmetry fits in the image domain using VIDA \citep[Variational Image Domain Analysis;][]{tiede_vida_2022} in Section \ref{sec:domain}.
+We demonstrate consistency with asymmetry fits in the image domain using variational image domain analysis \citep[VIDA;][]{tiede_vida_2022} in Section \ref{sec:domain}.
 Detailed validation of the parameter optimization method is described in \cite{tiede_vida_2022}.

 Our parameterized Comrade model has two components: a ring with intensity $I_{ring}$ and a Gaussian background component with intensity $I_{bg}$.
 The total intensity is $I = I_{ring} + I_{bg}$.
 The Gaussian background intensity is